Enterprise-CMCS/macpro-quickstart-serverless/README.md

 ```

 ### Yarn
 This app uses Yarn as the package manager for Node.
-Use the node package manager included with Node (NPM) to install Yarn.
+Use the Node package manager included with Node (NPM) to install Yarn.
 Instructions for installing Yarn are [here](https://classic.yarnpkg.com/en/docs/install/).
 This link includes instructions for installing on Windows.
 ```
 # installation on MacOS and Linux
 $ npm install -g yarn  # use to install or upgrade Yarn